xonixx/makesure/README.md

 - Build file is a text file named `Makesurefile`.
 - Build file consists of a prelude and a set of goals.
 - Prelude is a piece of a shell script (can be empty) that goes before goals and can `@define` (Link) global variables visible to goals.
 Prelude only runs once.
-- A goal is a labeled piece of shell.
+- A goal is a labeled piece of shell (link).
 - A goal can declare dependencies on other goals (link).
 During execution each referenced dependency will run only once despite the number of occurrences in dependency tree.
 Dependencies will run in proper order according to the inferred topological order.
 Dependency loops will be reported as error.
 - Goal bodies are executed in separate shell invocations.
 It means, you can’t easily pass variables from one goal to another.
 This is done on purpose to enforce declarative style.
 - By default, both prelude and goals are run with `bash`.
 You can change to `sh` with `@shell sh` in prelude.
+- For convenience in all shell invocations (prelude, goals, etc.) the current directory is automatically set to the one of `Makesurefile`.
+Typically, this is the root of the project.
+This allows using relative paths without bothering of the way the build is run.
 - Goal can declare `@reached_if condition` directive (link).
 Only one per goal allowed.
 The goal will be considered fulfilled (and thus will not run) if `condition` executed as a shell script returns exit code `0`.
 Any `@reached_if condition` evaluation is done only once.

 ## Usage